Vancouver's Leader in Transition toward Strong, Resilient, Complete Communities

 At over 600,000 residents, Vancouver is a tad large to characterize as a village, let alone to organize "all as one" for Transition.
 This is even truer when we look at the Metropolitan region with its' 2.3 million residents.

-Typically many activities have a food resiliency component, and each village functions, among other things, as a Neighbourhood Food Network.
-(VV is very active around food resiliency and functions in many ways as a large NFN, which includes providing various resources to neighbourhoods and neighbourhood Villages/NFN's.)
+Typically many activities have a community food resiliency component, and villages function, among other things, as Neighbourhood Food Networks or in collaboration with a VV NFN that covers more than one neighbourhood.
+For example, Kerrisdale, Kits, and West Pt.
+Grey Villages and Westside Neighbourhood Food Network.
+VV is very active around food resiliency and (in addition to our other foci) functions as a large NFN, including providing various resources to neighbourhoods and neighbourhood Villages/NFN's.)

 *When discussing travel "by foot," I also want to include wheelchair or any other assistive device for personal mobility, just so long as it is the least carbon consuming of all options available to that person.